hipe/tmx/zerk/doc/issues/022.2-an-isomorphic-methods-microservice/doc.md

 into a pretty, coherent narrative yet..)

 the central thesis statement of this experiment
-is: [#104] "can a clean isomorphicism be drawn between the public methods of a particular class and its collection of supported "commands"?". this remains the space of active inquiry and we embark on our eights or so rewrite of an implementation of this idea.
+is: [#104] "can a clean isomorphism be drawn between the public methods of a particular class and its collection of supported "commands"?". this remains the space of active inquiry and we embark on our eights or so rewrite of an implementation of this idea.